nightBaker/TestHouse/README.md

 ## For development
 * Install visual studio 2019
-* Install .net core 3 preview
+* Install .net core 3 preview 8

+## How to run
+Set `TestHouse.Web` as startup project and press F5

 ## Migrations
 In VS 2019 goto package manager and run command